 Reinforcement learning [2]is an area of machine learning inspired by behaviorist psychology, concerned with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.

 Blending automated planning and reinforcement learning together has proven to result in reactive and adaptive agents capable of solving real-world problems that are in interest for many industries, like robotics, gaming industry, military and deliberative agents.
 A reactive and adaptive agent can react to environment changes and adapt to the new state.
 We aim to study automated planning and reinforcement learning and their use to make adaptive and reactive agents.
-This 10 week study includes: studying topics from the chapters of the selected textbook, and relevant papers in the areas of Monte Carlo methods, Temporal-Difference learning, planning under uncertainty, decision trees and feature selection.
+This 10 week study includes: studying topics from the chapters of the selected textbooks “Automated Planning Theory and Practice”, “Reinforcement Learning: An Introduction”, and relevant papers in the areas of Monte Carlo methods, Temporal-Difference learning, planning under uncertainty, decision trees and feature selection.

 Description: